EPL-repo/TADs-replication/README.md

 - Raw SNSseq data can be found [here](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA163241) for HeLa cells and [here](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA257527) for non-replicating genomic DNA (LexoG0) in MCF7 cells

-Peaks were called using the MACS2 *callpeak* function with the following parameters: *--gsize hs --bw 300 --qvalue 0.05 --mfold 5 50* and using LexoG0 uniquely mapped reads (in triplicate) as a control.\
+Peaks were called using the MACS2 *callpeak* function with the following parameters: *--gsize hs --bw 300 --qvalue 0.05 --mfold 5 50* and using *LexoG0* uniquely mapped reads (in triplicate) as a control.\
-Only origins detected in both HeLa SNS replicates were retained: see the intersection_HeLa_SNSseq.narrowPeak file.
+Only origins detected in both HeLa SNS replicates were retained for further analyses: see the [intersection_HeLa_SNSseq.narrowPeak](SNSseq_origins/) file.

 ---

 ## Average_plots_matrices

-Matrices generated using the [deeptools](https://deeptools.readthedocs.io/en/develop/index.html) *computeMatrix* function in the *scale-regions* mode, serving to subsequently create average origin firing plots over TADs.
+Matrices generated using the [deeptools](https://deeptools.readthedocs.io/en/develop/index.html) *computeMatrix* function in *scale-regions* mode, serving to subsequently create average origin firing plots over TADs.

 ---